kayleiburke/weather-forecaster/README.md

 ## 🚀 Features
 - **Search Weather by Address:** Enter any address (U.S. or Canada) to get the current weather details, including temperature, description, and icon
 - **Caching for Efficiency:** Forecast data is cached for 30 minutes based on zip codes to optimize performance
+  - In production, Redis-backed caching ensures consistent performance and scalability across multiple workers
+  - In development, caching is performed in-memory for simplicity
 - **Error Handling:** Handles invalid addresses gracefully with user-friendly messages
 - **User Interface with Bootstrap:** Clean and responsive design powered by Bootstrap for better user experience